Countdown to Halloween

 It's not a complicated piece of code at all.
 It's just a couple of functions and a bunch of CSS.
 But it works exactly as intended.
 Drop the JS reference on the page, and use the function call: dp_sendMessage('This is a test',dp_pink)

 Basically, you call the function, send in the message and the color.
-The buttons below provide 2 usage examples.
-One preset, and one that will send the text from the form field.
 Go ahead and try it.

 The program consists of 3 parts: